a hand holding a guitar

 • the purposes for which it is to be used;

-• the protective measures, including the contractual measures, that would apply to the communication; and
+• the protective measures, including the contractual measures, that would apply to the information; and

-• the legal framework applicable in the State in which the information will be released, including the personal information protection principles applicable in that State.
+• the legal framework applicable in the State in which the information will be communicated, including the personal information protection principles applicable in that State.

 Implementation of protective measures, including contractual measures